-When you are arrested for a OWI in Idaho your license can be suspended in two different ways:
+When you are arrested for an OWI in Idaho your license can be suspended in two different ways:

-Administrative: This happens if you fail a breath test, or refuse to take one.
-The arresting officer will issue you a temporary license which is good for 7 days.
+If you fail a breath test or refuse to take one, the arresting officer will issue you a temporary license which is good for seven days.
+This is an administrative action and is separate from any criminal penalties you may face.
 During that time you can request a hearing to challenge your suspension.
-If you do not, or if your challenge is unsuccessful, your license will be suspended on the 8th day for 3 months.
+If you do not, or if your challenge is unsuccessful, your license will be suspended on the 8th day for three months.

 If your license was suspended by the Idaho Transportation Department you will have to apply for a restricted permit through the Transportation Department in Boise.